FinPress/gutenberg/packages/scripts/README.md

 ## Advanced Usage

-In general, this package should be used with the set of recommended config files.
-While it’s possible to override every single config file provided, if you have to do it, it means that your use case is far more complicated than anticipated.
-If that happens, it would be better to avoid using the whole abstraction layer and set up your project with full control over tooling used.
+This package should generally be used with the set of recommended config files.
+While it’s possible to override every config file provided, if you have to do it, your use case is far more complicated than anticipated.
+If that happens, it would be better to avoid using the whole abstraction layer and set up your project with full control over the tooling used.

 ### Default webpack config